MetaSUB/CAP2/README.md

 ## Notes

  - `samtools` needed to be manually installed on my mac
  - several tests still failing on CircleCI but passing on my laptop, not clear why.
-Myabe something to do with perl
+Maybe something to do with perl

+## Missing Features

+ - Needs some way to download databases
+ - Accept remote Luigi scheduler
+ - MultiQC in QC pipeline
+ - shared/param conda env

 ## License